Tech-at-DU/Giphy-Search-iOS/P05-Gif-Object/content.md

 >
 > We now decode the JSON object into our custom Gif Object.
 >
-> Lets test it out!
+> Let's test it out!
 Navigate back to the **ViewController** class and change the `searchGifs` function to the following:
 >
 ```
     /**